 In late December 2016 Ian Allan Publishing sold its transport publishing division, which included its titles, the 'OPC' imprint and the 'abc' brand, to Crécy Publishing.
 The imprint name of 'Ian Allan' was retained however.

 Ian Allan Locospotters Club

 In 1944 an incident made headlines in the national press when a group of schoolboy enthusiasts wandered on to the mainline track.
 Realising that a code of conduct was required, the Ian Allan Locospotters Club was formed, eventually attracting over 300,000 members from all parts of the country.
 Application forms appeared in the ABC locomotives books and these detailed the club rule which all members undertook to obey - Members of the club will not in any way interfere with railway working or material, nor be a nuisance or hindrance to their staff, nor, above all, trespass on railway property.
-Tin, and later celluloid, pin badges were issued in return for the enrolment fee.
+Tin, and later plastic, pin badges were issued in return for the enrolment fee.
 Alternativey, deluxe chrome and enamel badges were also available for a small additional charge.
-These metal badges had either a pin type or a button hole fastening.
-The design of the badge changed slightly over time but they were always produced in colours appropriate to the railway company, or BR region, of interest to the spotter.
+The design of the badge changed over time but they were always produced in colours appropriate to the railway company, or BR region, of interest to the spotter.
 Brown was obviously indicative of the GWR (or BR Western Region) with others being either green, red, dark blue, tangerine or light blue representing Southern, London Midland, Eastern, North Eastern and Scottish regions or companies respectively.
-The badges were supplied by several different makers and had many detail differences as they continued to evolve to reflect the changing motive power and organisation of the railways.
+The badges were supplied by several different makers and there were many detail differences.

 All badges shown approximately full size